REN-Jintong/TRPP/README.md

 [1] T. Dewilde, D. Cattrysse, S. Coene, F. C. R. Spieksma, P. Vansteenwegen, Heuristics for the traveling repairman problem with profits, Computers & Operations Research 40 (7) (2013) 1700–1707.
 [2] J. Pei, N. Mladenovi, D. Uroevi, J. Brimberg, X. Liu, Solving the traveling repairman problem with profits: A Novel variable neighborhood search approach, Information Sciences 507 (2020) 108–123.

 The code of a new algorithm for TRPP is coming soon.
-The manuscript is in submitting and source code will be made available upon the publication of the work.
+The manuscript is under review by Expert System with Applications (ESWA) and source code will be made available upon the publication of the work.